Consumer Metrics Institute

 What are the 91-Day, 183-Day and 365-Day Growth Indexes?

-Why does your Growth Index differ so much from the official GDP numbers published by the U.S. Department of Commerce's Bureau of Economic Analysis (BEA)?
+Why does your Growth Index differ so much from the numbers published by the U.S. Department of Commerce's Bureau of Economic Analysis (BEA)?

-How much does your indexes lead the BEA's GDP?
+Can your indexes consistently lead the BEA's GDP?

 Can the 'Consumer Leading Indicators' be used to time the stock market?